dchrostowski/mfeddie2/README.md

 mf_instances.js - This is where mfeddie instances are stored.  mf_instances puts a time limit on how long an mfeddie instance may exist in memory.
-This is necessary because mfeddie uses a lot of memory executing all the javascript out in the wild while browsing.
-If an mfeddie browser stands idle for too long (default 2 minutes, I think...) mf_instances will kill it.  ***DO NOT RELY ON MF_INSTANCES TO KILL YOUR MFEDDIE INSTANCES.
-You should kill them manually by issuing a request to mf_server.js with browser id and kill commandl
+This is necessary because mfeddie uses a lot of memory executing all the javascript out in the wild.
+If an mfeddie browser stands idle for too long (default 2 minutes) mf_instances will kill it.
+You should not just let mf_instances kill your mfeddie browsers when youre done with them.
+You should kill your discarded browsers yourself by setting mf-action to kill with the browser pid.
+Being lazy and letting the browser expire on its own is a waste of memory that could have otherwise been used for other requests.

-mf_instances is also responsbile for murder-suiciding the entire system when it starts eating up too much system memory.
-This is a flaw in the MfEddie system that never got worked out.
-When mf_instances pulls the trigger, all requests are dropped and crawlers waiting on responses will either timeout or throw errors.  mfeddie should then automatically respawn immediately kinda like Jesus, except mfeddie does it way faster than three days.
+mf_instances is also responsbile for killing the entire system when it starts eating up too much system memory.
+This is a bad workaround to a problem  This is a flaw in the MfEddie system that never got worked out.
+When mf_instances terminates, all requests are dropped and crawlers waiting on kinda like Jesus, except mfeddie does it way faster than three days. responses will either timeout or throw errors.  mfeddie should then automatically respawn immediately